shrshj/yolov8-pose-estimation/README.md

 ```bash
 sudo docker-compose up
 ```
 4. The output should be something like this on both operating systems.
 <br>(img 2) <br>

-5. The command above will pull the latest stable image from dockerhub, which pre-complied with all dependencies.
-The instance can be found at http://localhost:5000/.
-By opening http://localhost:5000/ in your browser, the first page is as below. if it is the first time opening it after installation you will only have the Register tab.
-But because I already created an account I also have a Login tab.
+5. The command above will pull the latest stable image from Docker Hub, which is pre-compiled with all the necessary dependencies.
+You can access the COCO Annotator instance by opening http://localhost:5000/ in your web browser while steps 3a or 3b are running.
+The initial page will look like the screenshot below.
+If it's your first time opening it after installation, you will only see the 'Register' tab.
+If you have already created an account, you will also have a 'Login' tab.

 <br>(img 3) <br>